Medical Weight-loss: Dispelling the Myths

 About the Author:

-Robert Skversky, MD, is the Medical Director of Weight No More, and has committed the past 10 years of his professional career to the medical treatment of overweight and obese patients.
+Robert Skversky, MD, is the Medical Director of Weight No More, and has committed the past 10 years of his professional career to the medical treatment of patients with excess weight or obesity.